Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Methods

 where $g(r)$ is the gravitational acceleration at radius $r$.
 The resulting perturbation in the gravitational potential field of Enceladus ($W_2$) is calculated through gravitational tidal Love number $k_2$ as:

-$k_2$, $h_2$, and $l_2$ are sensitive to the properties of the entire body and primarily depend on the density and rheological structure.
+$k_2$, $h_2$, and $l_2$ are sensitive to the global scale properties of the body and primarily depend on its density and rheological structure.
 The maximum displacements in the radial and horizontal directions are expressed as \citep{park_etal20}:

+where $R_E$ is the radius of Enceladus, and $\Delta R$, $\Delta E$, and $\Delta N$ are the radial, easterly, and northerly displacements on the surface, respectively.